 Lockers are usually not big enough for suitcases or large backpacks.
 Some hostels may not even provide any locker, and you will end up having to put your stuff on the floor and inconveniencing other guests.
 Plus, hostels are not usually equipped with elevators.

 Related Post: How to Survive Your First Time in a Hostel

 If you have large backpacks or suitcases with you, you will have no choice but to take taxis or rent a car to get anywhere.
 Taking public buses or tuktuks can be extremely uncomfortable, if not impossible.
 And we all know taxis aren’t the cheapest option.

 Most long-distance buses have luggage compartments in their underbellies.
-But these aren’t always safe when anybody, including the drivers can have access to them.
+But these aren’t always safe when anybody, including the bus drivers and other passengers, can have access to them.
 Personally, when I take public transports, I prefer having my bag with me all the time — preferably on my lap.